 - Student-run clubs and programs focused on Native American students provide social networks and academic support.

 - The UC Davis Native American Powwow, coordinated by students, is held annually and is one of the longest running student powwows in California.
 Created in 1969, this event provides an opportunity for many youth, families and community members to join UC Davis in celebration of Native American cultural traditions and practices.

 - Native American Studies Fall Welcome.
 Contact the Department of Native American Studies for more information.

 - The Cross Cultural Center (CCC) offers many services, including programs and workshops, and a safe space to connect with students from diverse backgrounds.
-The CCC is home to the Native American Culture Days and Powwow, and the Native American community intern.
+The CCC is home to the campus's Native American Powwow and Native American community intern.